 Reuben Sandwiches: the good, the bad, and the UGH-ly

-Yet another memorable sandwich was made with smoked corned beef.
-Although I don’t object to the concept of smoking corned beef, the execution was…horrible.
+The last Reuben sandwich I ate at a deli was a “one bite and done,” horrible experience.
+It contained smoked corned beef.
+Although I don’t object to the concept of smoking corned beef, the execution was…awful.
 First, the smoky flavor was overpowering—so much so, in fact, that the meat tasted more like beef bacon.
+Second, the meat was sliced WITH the grain of the meat, which is a guarantee that the meat will be tough.
+It was.
 MOST horrible, though, was the fact that the fat was not trimmed off of the meat.
 You know how much fat is on a beef brisket?
 That’s right.
 A LOT.
-That horrific sandwich literally made me gag and got its own wall-of-shame-style photo on Yelp.
+That horrific sandwich literally made me gag and got its own wall-of-shame photo on Yelp.

 What makes a good Reuben sandwich?